saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 In the example above, you can see that our user is `john@example.com` and the API key is `0001234cafecafe`.
 This user authentication token is required for all requests to the REST server.

-**Your API key is private**, please do not share it or post it on public code repositories or forums.
-To find your API key, please refer to [your preferences page](https://app.testfairy.com/settings).
+**Your API key is private**, do not share it or post it on public code repositories or forums.
+To find your API key, refer to [your preferences page](https://app.testfairy.com/settings).

 ## Projects